MaximilianWiedemann/GP2040-CE-ZUIKI/README.md

 ## Zuiki MasCon support

 This fork adds support for the Zuiki MasCon controller for the Nintendo Switch in USB host mode.
-All buttons are mapped to match the PS4's controller layout, and the handle is mapped the left analog stick to match the PS4's version of `Densha de Go!!
+All buttons are mapped to match the PS4's controller layout, and the handle is mapped the left analog stick.
+The mapping is configurable to either be linear or to exactly match the PS4's version of `Densha de Go!!
 Hashirou Yamanote-sen` expected controller inputs.

 Please note that in order to use this with an actual PS4, you need to either use a USB hub with both PS4 controller for authentication (and the MasCon controller) or use uploaded key files.

 ### Playing Densha De Go on PS4

+In the web UI, go to addons, enable USB host and set the Zuiki mode to:
+- Normal
+  - Linear mapping of MasCon handle to left analog stick
+- DDG PS4 - Regular
+  - Adjusted mapping of MasCon handle to match Densha De Go's expected controller inputs
+- DDG PS4 - Extended *(Recommended)*
+  - In addition to regular, handle is also mapped to left and right stick's X axis for older Yamanote series

 The following ingame settings are recommended:

-- Set control type to `スタンダード` (engl. `Standard`)
+- Control type: `スタンダード` (engl. `Standard`)
-- Set input type to `ダイレクト` (engl. `Direct`)
+- Input type: `ダイレクト` (engl. `Direct`)

 ### Technical information (USB HID Descriptor data)